 Context is what drives much of the experiences we encounter today—think of a speech on television, and the added value of seeing the conversation around the it unfold in real-time.
 Or think of the popularity of watching a reality television shows announce its winners while following along as fans tweet away their pleasure or disdain.
-Real-time events can be hard to curate, but Twitter’s recently launched Curator service is hoping to solve that problem.
+Real-time events can be hard to curate, but Twitter’s TweetDeck is hoping to solve that problem.

 Tools like Curator have existed for some time (take Storify, for example), though they’ve never been officially affiliated with Twitter.
 This is clearly a move by the social network to bring in services others have created under its own umbrella.

 From a user-experience perspective, this allows media organizations to provide audiences with convenient access to relevant conversations taking place around an event.
 While services like Storify require users to navigate away from the platform, Curator will allow audiences to interact directly with Twitter’s content and community in one space.
-“Twitter is likely hoping better tools for media organization will help bolster its own user base, a metric that has been increasingly under scrutiny since the company went public,” said Mashable writer Karissa Bell.
+“Twitter is likely hoping better tools for media organization will help bolster its own user base, a metric that has been increasingly under scrutiny since the company went public,” Karissa Bell wrote in a 2015 Mashable post.

-But at the center of both is an underlying change that’s been happening since the proliferation of digital media: people no longer get their news from one source; they want options.
-Now, with the rise of curation tools and big-name email curators, users have more than ever.
+At the center is an underlying shift since the proliferation of digital media: People no longer intake their news from one source.
+According to Pew Research, they want options.
+Now, with the rise of curation tools and big-name email curators, there are endless ways to distribute and consume content.

 Image by Deb Wenof